coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Benefit:** As a move-equivalent action, the deity can alter its form, including clothing and equipment.
 The assumed form must be corporeal.
-The deity's body can undergo a limited physical transmutation, including adding or subtracting one or two limbs.
+The deity’s body can undergo a limited physical transmutation, including adding or subtracting one or two limbs.
 If the form selected has wings, the deity can fly.
 Likewise, the deity can swim if the form has fins, breathe water if the form has gills, and so on.